cycloss/recipes/japanese.md

 - 0.5 tbsp vegetable oil

+- Rice and tender stem broccoli to serve

 #### Directions

 - Add everything to a sealable bag / container, mix well, and marinade for a minimum of 3 hours, preferably overnight.

-- Heat a non stick pan on medium heat (no higher as the sugar in the mirin will burn) and cook the salmon skin side down first until colour appears (2-3 mins), then drizzle over the marinade and cook each of the remaining 3 sides in turn until coral.
+- Heat a non stick pan on medium heat (no higher as the sugar in the mirin will burn) and cook the salmon skin side down first until colour appears (2-3 mins), then fry the other sides until golden and coral inside, then take the fillets out of the pan and set aside.

+- Add the marinade to the pan and reduce it until it thickens, then plate up the salmon, broccoli, and rice, and drizzle over the thickened sauce.

 ## Yakisoba